MECA-SNAKE/flipper-snake/README.md

 #### 3. Undulated

---> insert gif of concertina
+--> insert gif of undulated

 Lateral undulation, the typical undulating movement of a snake, was the primary locomotion type we aimed to achieve in our project.
 Implementing this motion required a closer look at the underlying mathematics.
 Surprisingly, the equation for a simple undulation was not overly complex; it could be represented by a sine wave.
 In fact, let's consider it over his period 2$\pi$ with 12 equidistant points that represent the 12 servo motors of our snake.